This section provides guidance on Construction Site Planning and Management. Click on the below topics to navigate to the corresponding section.

 BMP IMPLEMENTATION AND SEQUENCING

-NOTE: The above sequence is provided as a general example.
-It assumes routine inspection, maintenance and replacement of BMPs, as needed.
+NOTE: This sequence is provided as a general example.
+It assumes routine inspection, maintenance, and replacement of BMPs as needed.

 WEATHER